kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

 EOF
 ```

-> Remember in our context, the simple fact a group is referenced in a `GroupBinding` make it existing.
+> Remember, in our context, simply referencing a group in a `GroupBinding` makes it exist.

 In our cluster, there is an existing role `cluster-admin`.
 We must bind our newly created group to this role: